Pleasant Hill

 It served as a boarding school for boys for a time and later as the home of Athens School Superintendent Julian Newman and his family.

-In the 1970s, a campaign to save and restore the house was initiated by local historians and authors Christine W. Edwards and Faye A. Axford.
-Local citizens, businesses, and Donnell's descendants contributed to the restoration of this historical landmark.
+Local historians and authors Christine W. Edwards and Faye A. Axford initiated a campaign to save and restore the house in the 1970s.
+Local citizens, businesses, and Donnell's descendants contributed to restoring this historical landmark.

 The Donnell House is located at 601 South Clinton Street.

 It hosts events throughout the year, such as a Christmas tree presentation during the holiday season.
-Because it is located on the campus of the Athens Middle School, students have conducted school projects, including interpretive videos that are centered around the history of the house.
+Because it is located on the campus of Athens Middle School, students have conducted school projects, including interpretive videos centered around the house's history.

 Unfortunately, the Governor George S. Houston Library and Museum were not offered this year.